FrancescoGentileDev/js-simon/README.md

 # SIMON!
 This is reproduction of simon.
-A little game project in this reproduction of simon.
+A little game project.

 ## Live preview available:
 https://francescogentiledev.github.io/js-simon/